Gomal Zam Dam

-Gomal Zam Dam (گومل زم ڈیم) is a multi-purpose gravity dam in South Waziristan Tribal District of Khyber Pakhtunkhwa, Pakistan.
+Gomal Zam Dam (گومل زم ڈیم) is a multi-purpose gravity dam in South Waziristan District of Khyber Pakhtunkhwa, Pakistan.
 The dam impounds the Gomal River, a tributary of the Indus River, at Khjori Kach, where the Gomal River passes through a narrow ravine.
 The purpose of the dam is irrigation, flood control, and hydroelectric power generation.
 Construction of the dam began in August 2001 and was completed in April 2011.
 The powerhouse was completed in March 2013 and electricity production started in August 2013.
 The dam was officially inaugurated on 12 September 2013 by Minister for Water and Power Khawaja Muhammad Asif, along with US Ambassador Richard G. Olson and Khyber Pakhtunkhwa Governor Shaukatullah Khan.

 Features

 Gomal Dam is a roller-compacted concrete (RCC) gravity dam with a height of 437 feet (133 m).
 It has a gross storage capacity of 1140000 acre.ft and the 60.5 km long main canal can irrigate about 163000 acre of barren land in Tank district and Tehsil Kulachi of Dera Ismail Khan.
 It produces 17.4 MW of electricity.